raspberrypilearning/anime-expressions/en/step_6.md

 </div>
 </div>

-Now that you have started to add custom classes to your code, you may have noticed that colour is being added to the page.
-In CSS you can use **variables** to create a colour palette for your webpage.
+Now that you have started to add custom classes to your code, you may have noticed that colour has been added to the page.
+In CSS, you can use **variables** to create a colour palette for your webpage.

 CSS variables start with two dashes: `--primary`.